Haltom City Utility Billing FAQs

 Because the physical location of your home or business within the city limits determines when your meter is read and when your account is billed, we are unable to change your due date.
-The due date is always 15 days from your billing date.
-We make every effort to mail your water bill approximately the same week of every month, however, weather and staffing conditions will make the billing date variable.
+The due date is always 20 days from your billing date, and will vary based on the billing date.

 My bill has a Stormwater Fee on it.
 What is that?

 The City Council enacted the Stormwater Utility fee in October 2004 and it went into effect November 2004.
 The collected fee funds improvements, maintenance and operations of the stormwater system.
 These improvements include design and construction of drainage capital improvement projects across the City.
 The maintenance and operations portion of the fee includes cleaning the existing system, ditches and creeks across the City.
 Residents are charged a flat fee and all other developed property owners are charged a fee based on the amount of impervious area on their property.
 Impervious area includes the building, pavement and all other non-landscaped areas.
 Non-developed properties are not charged the stormwater fee.
 The fee is charged to all residents, business owners, churches and schools and there are no exemptions to this fee.

 I received a "Final Notice Before Cutoff" letter but the due date on my water bill shows I'm not due yet.
 Why did I get this notice?